Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Introduction

 Spiking neural networks (SNNs), as the third-generation artificial neural network ~\cite{Maass1997Networks}, simulate the discrete spiking information transfer mechanism in the brain ~\cite{zhao2022nature}.
 The basic unit spiking neuron integrates rich spatio-temporal information, which is more biologically plausible and energy efficient.
-As a brain-inspired cognitive computing platform, SNNs have achieved comparable performance to DNNs in classification detection~\cite{wu2019direct,wu2018spatio}, reinforcement learning~\cite{patel2019improved,sun2023multi} and social cognition~\cite{zhao2023brain} modelling.
+As a brain-inspired cognitive computing platform, SNNs have achieved comparable performance to DNNs in classification~\cite{wu2019direct,wu2018spatio}, reinforcement learning~\cite{patel2019improved,sun2023multi} and social cognition~\cite{zhao2023brain} modelling.
 Among the few existing SNNs-related continuous learning algorithms, HMN~\cite{zhao2022framework} uses DNNs to regulate the spiking thresholds of the neurons in SNNs.
 ASPs~\cite{panda2017asp} rely on spiking time-dependent synaptic plasticity (STDP) to overcome catastrophic forgetting.
 However, both of them are only suitable for shallow networks to accomplish simple tasks.
 DSD-SNN~\cite{han2023enhancing} introduces brain-inspired structural development and knowledge reuse mechanism that enable deep SNNs to accomplish continual learning and no longer need to save additional sub-network masks, but still suffers from the problem of ever-expanding network consumption.
 The contribution of SNNs in multi-task continual learning is still waiting to be further explored.

 The human brain could dynamically reorganize neural circuits during continual development and learning processes.
-Especially, the adult brain possesses a nearly fixed number of neurons and connections~\cite{huttenlocher1990morphometric}, while it can incrementally learn and memorize new tasks by dynamically reorganizing the connections between neurons~\cite{bontempi1999time}, as shown in Fig \ref{fig0}.
-Inspired by this, we design Self-Organized regulation (SOR) networks to adaptively activate sparse neural pathways from a fixed spiking neural network and endow them with synaptic strengths, enabling the single SNN to incrementally memorize multiple tasks.
+Especially, the adult brain possesses a nearly fixed number of neurons and connections~\cite{huttenlocher1990morphometric}, while it can incrementally learn and memorize new tasks by dynamically reorganizing the connections between neurons~\cite{bontempi1999time}.Inspired by this, we designed the adaptive dynamic routing reorganization Network (ADR-SNN) to spontaneously activate sparse neural pathways from a limited spiking neural network, thus enabling centrally regulated inter-task knowledge transfer and damage repair.
 The main contributions of this paper can be summarized as follows: